 There has been much research into pedagogy over the years, however significantly less study of andragogy.
 The two sport a multitude of differences, where the latter capitalizes on unique learning styles and strengths of adult learners.

 Andragogy refers to the method and practice of teaching adult learners.

-Malcom Shepherd Knowles (1968) coined the Andragogy Theory as the theory of adult learning.
-It is no surprise that adults learn differently than children, whereby adults are self-direction and ready to learn.
+Malcolm Shepherd Knowles (1968) coined the Andragogy Theory as the theory of adult learning.
+It is no surprise that adults learn differently than children, whereby adults are self-directed and ready to learn.

 In his studies, Knowles’ research relies on five particular assumptions.

 - Self-concept.
 A secure self-concept comes with maturity, meaning that adults are able to take initiative to direct their own learning.

 - Past learning experience.
 Adults have had myriad experiences of which they can draw upon whilst they learn.